A guide to Shoreditch, London's coolest neighborhood

-After living in London for two years, I quickly made Shoreditch my go-to spot for coffee, dinner and fun nights out.
-Almost daily, I would walk about two miles from my flat in Bethnal Green just to explore new spots in the area.
+While living in London for 2 years, I quickly made Shoreditch my go-to spot for coffee, dinner and fun nights out.
+Almost daily, I would walk the 2 miles from my flat in Bethnal Green to explore and find new spots in this fun part of town.
 If you’re searching for a new neighborhood to explore on your next trip to London, you absolutely cannot miss Shoreditch.

 Man playing chess with passers by in Brick Lane, London.

-People sitting on the ground on Erza Street, relaxing after visiting Columbia Road Flower Market, a street market in East London that is open every Sunday.
+People sitting on the ground on Erza Street, relaxing after visiting Columbia Road Flower Market in East London.

 Woman selling cups of fresh fruit in Brick Lane, London.

 Clockwise from top left: Playing chess on Brick Lane.
-Hanging out on Erza Street.
-High Street.
-Alena Veasey/Shutterstock (3) A woman sells fresh fruit on Brick Lane.
+Alena Veasey/Shutterstock Snacking on Erza Street.
+Alena Veasey/Shutterstock Shoreditch High Street.
+Alena Veasey/Shutterstock A woman sells fresh fruit on Brick Lane.
 Chrispictures/Shutterstock

 Getting to and around Shoreditch

 Left: A room at the Virgin Hotel London-Shoreditch.
-Right: The Virgin Hotel London-Shoreditch's rooftop pool.
-Charlotte Maracina for Lonely Planet (2)
+Charlotte Maracina for Lonely Planet Right: Pool at the Virgin Hotel London-Shoreditch.
+Charlotte Maracina for Lonely Planet

 Where to stay in Shoreditch

-Save: If all you're looking for is a place to sleep, then you may as well book a room at St. Christopher’s Inn Liverpool Street hostel. lt’s just five minutes from central Shoreditch and offers dorms and single rooms starting at £30 (US$40).
+Save: If all you're looking for is a place to sleep, St Christopher’s Inn Liverpool Street is a conveniently located hostel. lt’s just 5 minutes from central Shoreditch and offers dorms and single rooms that won't use up too much of your travel cash.

 Spend: Centrally located, One Hundred Shoreditch is an excellent option for a weekend getaway.
-The hotel has a coffee shop in the lobby (which I would frequent to use the wi-fi while getting my caffeine kick) and a stunning rooftop bar.
+The hotel has a coffee shop in the lobby – I often used to come here to use the wi-fi while getting my caffeine kick – plus a stunning rooftop bar.
 If you’re looking for a more intimate vibe, visit the hotel’s cocktail bar, the Seed Library.

-Spend more: Virgin Hotels London-Shoreditch, opened in 2024, is one of the newest hotels in the area, and it’s by far one of my favorites.
-When a hotel room has a steam shower, wraparound terrace and king-size bed, there’s not much more you can ask for.
-For a cozy cocktail or quick bite – and a taste of Virgin's music throughout the ages – you need to visit the Hidden Grooves hi-fi bar in the hotel lobby, with curated listening stations throughout.
+Spend more: Virgin Hotels London-Shoreditch is one of the newest arrivals, and it’s one of my favorites by far.
+When a hotel room has a steam shower, a wraparound terrace and a king-size bed, there’s not much more you could ask for.
+For a cozy cocktail or quick bite – and tunes from the Virgin Music Group through the ages – you need to visit the Hidden Grooves hi-fi bar in the hotel lobby, with curated listening stations throughout.
 Oh, did I mention there’s also a rooftop pool?

 Shoreditch Grind, a coffee shop in Shoreditch, London

-Left: FWD Coffee.
-Right: Shoreditch Grind.
-Charlotte Maracina for Lonely Planet (2)
+Coffee-lovers at Shoreditch Grind.
+Charlotte Maracina for Lonely Planet

 Where to get coffee in Shoreditch

-Shoreditch Grind: Located right by Old Street station, Shoreditch Grind is by far one of my favorite coffee spots in the neighborhood.
-The brick walls and retro vibes add a certain je ne sais quoi to the atmosphere.
+With all the start-ups around Shoreditch, it shouldn't be surprising that this is a great neighborhood to grab a coffee.
+Located right by Old Street station, Shoreditch Grind is one of my favorite coffee spots in the neighborhood.
+The brick walls and retro vibes add a certain je ne sais quoi to the atmosphere, and the location is perfect for those arriving or departing.

 Where to eat in Shoreditch